RetroPie/RetroPie-Docs/docs/FinalBurn-Alpha.md

 **For information on how to rebuild newer romsets to be compatible with these emulators see this post:**
 **[Managing Arcade ROMs](https://github.com/RetroPie/RetroPie-Setup/wiki/Managing-ROMs)**

+## Arcade ROM paths

+In 3.0.0 some emulators share directories, so you need to choose which FBA, NeoGeo and mame4all version you want.
+So you can have 1 romset for each of these (mame4all, FBA, NeoGeo, advmame) To avoid having several EmulationStation menus for different arcade emulators, all arcade-based ROMs can be placed in the `arcade` ROM folder, but you will have to specify which emulator each will use from the [Runcommand Menu](runcommand)

 ### lr-fbalpha

 **Please see [[lr-fbalpha]] for information on how to configure specific features of this emulator.**